“Clean Sweep” for QMS Students at PRME UK & Ireland Writing Competiton - Alternative Media Category

 “Dr Hazlett constantly seeks to innovate within the Business Ethics module and encourages students to reach their full potential.
 It is wonderful to see the students efforts recognised”.

 Prize winners’ and finalists’ work will be published on the PRME UK and Ireland Chapter website in the coming weeks.

-A copy of Queen’s Management School’s Inaugural PRME Sharing Information on Progress (SIP) Report, which outlines some of our actions to date, can be downloaded here.
+Download a copy of Queen’s Management School’s Inaugural PRME Sharing Information on Progress (SIP) Report, which outlines some of our actions to date.